autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setMaxScheduleDuration

-Sets the max allowed duration of any schedule or vesting contract.
+Sets the max allowed duration of the protocol schedules.
 The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 #### Parameters